PriscillaAnnor-Gyamfi/Hotel-Bookings/README.md

 <h2>Key Findings</h2>

 - <b>Hotel Type: The City hotel is patronized the most as compared to the Resort hotel with a total bookings of 79,330.
-Unfornately the City hotels recorded the highest cancelations as compared to the Resort hotel.</b>
+Unfortunately,the City hotels recorded the highest cancelations as compared to the Resort hotel.</b>
 - <b>Peak Booking Periods: August has the peak booking period with a total 13,877 bookings followed by July and May.
 We can attribute these specific months to the fact that they make up the summer season and people travel a lot for vacation during the summer. </b>